Step inside textile artist Nicola Henley’s dreamy Co. Clare farmhouse

 Absolutely.
 I was lucky that I had some savings.
 I also worked part-time teaching/lecturing at NCAD and was awarded a start-up grant, all of which helped.

-Best business advice you’ve gotten
+Best business advice you’ve received

 When it is too comfortable, it is time to upskill and push yourself in a new and more challenging direction.
 Don’t compare yourself to others.
 Be more confident and believe in yourself.
 Listen to and understand your customers so that you can continuously improve the brand by updating your products or services based on customer feedback, changing needs and developing new solutions that anticipate and solve emerging problems.